schuhva/Music-Generation/doc/releases/2.06/Base_01.rst

 2.06 Chord Change
 =================

-Now a chord model can be defind manualy.
-The Chord pattern is reapeted.
+Now a chord model can be defined manually instead of one single scale.
+The Chord pattern is repeated.
+The chords change after six notes.

+The chord changes gets improved in the version 2.07 2.08 and 2.10

 .. code:: python3